amphp/amp/CONTRIBUTING.md

 ## Running the tests

-Run the test suite from amphp root directory:
+Run the test suite from root directory:

 ```bash
 composer test